catibogC/PA4_ECE2112/README.md

 **A.**

-To get the mean of Average for every category, I essentially just got the mean of
+To get the mean of Average for every category, I made use of the .groupby function wherein I called out the categories of each of the aforementioned columns and I got the means of their averages.
+In preparation for Part B., The DataFrame names 'tracksummary', 'gendersummary', and 'hometownsummary' were used for each respective category.
+The codes I wrote for each column is as follows.

+    tracksummary = df.groupby('Track')['Average'].mean().reset_index()
+    gendersummary = df.groupby('Gender')['Average'].mean().reset_index()
+    hometownsummary = df.groupby('Hometown')['Average'].mean().reset_index()

 **B.**

-To display 3 summary tables, I made use of the .groupby function wherein I called out the categories of each of the aforementioned columns and I got the means of their averages.
-The codes I wrote for each column is as follows.
+To display the summary tables, I essentially made use of the display(DataFrameName) function, and inputed the DataFrame names I made in Part A.

-    df.groupby('Track')['Average'].mean().reset_index()

-    df.groupby('Gender')['Average'].mean().reset_index()

-    df.groupby('Hometown')['Average'].mean().reset_index()
+    display(tracksummary)
+    display(gendersummary)
+    display(hometownsummary)

 **C.**